nlukic97/uteam-api/README.md

 ---

+## Requirements

+- `MySQL server 5.7.33` (higher versions should also be compatible)
+- `NodeJS LTS`

+---

 ## Development

-Please install the following plugins on your vsCode:
+### Please install the following plugins on your vsCode:

-- Prettier - Code formatter
+- `Prettier - Code formatter`
-- ESlint
+- `ESlint`

+### Next, install a `MySQL 5.7` server and create a database with a name of your choice.

+### Next, run the following command:

+    cp .env.example .env

+... which will create a `.env` file.
+Open it and insert the required environemnt variables (port and database connection parameters).

-Next, clone the repository, open it in the command line and run:
+### Next, clone the repository, open it in the command line and run:

     npm install

-Next, run these two scripts to compile the typescript code and to run the nodemon server (both in watch mode).
+### `Last step`: run these two scripts (preferably in different cmd windows) to compile the typescript code and to run the nodemon server (both will be in watch mode).

     npm run dev:tsc
     npm run dev:server